What are myelodysplastic syndromes?

 - White blood cells help the body fight infection.
 There are many types of white blood cells.

-- Platelets are really pieces of cells.
+- Platelets are pieces of cells.
 They are needed for the blood to clot.
-They help to plug up damaged areas of blood vessels caused by cuts or bruises.
+They help plug up damaged areas of blood vessels caused by cuts or bruises.

 In MDS, some of the cells in the bone marrow are damaged and have problems making new blood cells.
 Many of the blood cells that are made by these damaged cells are not normal.
-The body destroys many of these abnormal blood cells, leaving the person without enough normal blood cells and with low blood counts.
+The abnormal blood cells die sooner than normal cells, leaving the person without enough normal blood cells and with low blood counts.

 MDS can turn into a fast-growing cancer of bone marrow cells called acute myeloid leukemia.
 This happens in about 1 out of 3 people with MDS.
 In the past, MDS was called pre-leukemia or smoldering leukemia.
 Since most MDS patients do not get leukemia, these terms are no longer used.
 Now that doctors have learned more about MDS, it is thought to be a form of cancer.